Engee documentation

 Details

 An input signal specified as a vector or matrix.
-The number of rows of the input signal must be a multiple of the decimation factor.
+The number of input lines must be a multiple of the decimation factor.

 Data types